 This drawing seems to have rather little in common with Hindu religion.
 It shows royal procession - royal figure seated on elephant and with a sword in hand, followed by an attendant women.
 A band of footmen lead this procession, then follow horsemen and a dancing women.

 The theme has led to theory that this shelter was a royal hunting retreat.

-This king could be the earliest Bhanja king - Bhanja dynasty started to rule in Orissa circa 4th - 5th century AD.
+This king could be the earliest Bhanja king - Bhanja dynasty started to rule in Orissa around the 4th - 5th century AD.